These Vegan Savoy Cabbage Rolls are stuffed with soy mince (TVP) and they are a wonderful main dish to bring on the table for everyone to enjoy.

 Prepare the ragù.

-Add the carrots, celery and onion to the instant pot (or regular pot) with 1 tbsp of olive oil and a pinch of salt, and sauté for 5 minutes (or until soft).
+Add the carrots, celery and onion to the instant pot (or regular pot) with 1 tablespoon of olive oil and a pinch of salt, and sauté for 5 minutes (or until soft).

 Add the soy TVP to the pot, mix well for 30 seconds, then pour over the wine.
 Allow the alcohol to evaporate, then add the tomato sauce, the water and the black pepper, mix well and set the chilli mode on the Instant Pot for 15 minutes (or cook for double the time in a traditional pot).